Musicboard-Berlin > Funding > Residencies > Kampala / Berlin

 3 Time Frame

 Applicants should be available for the majority of both periods in order to take full advantage of the experience as a resident in Kampala and as a co-host in Berlin.
-Applicants must be available during the given time frame for the stay in Kampala and during Pop-Kultur Festival 2024 in Berlin (28 – 30 August 2024).
+Applicants must be available during the given time frame for the stay in Kampala and during Pop-Kultur Festival in Berlin (last week of August 2025).
 A continuous 8-week presence in Berlin to support the artist from Kampala in August and September is not expected.
 However, the aspect of co-creation can best be realised if residents take time to get to know each other and explore together.
 The exact dates will be determined in consultation with the cooperation partners and the selected applicants.

 4 Residency Details